Skip to main content

 American Water Works Association (AWWA): The AWWA is an international, nonprofit association that uses scientific research to educate and promote water solutions and effective water management.

 Centers for Disease Control and Prevention (CDC): The CDC protects America from health threats, including through drinking water.
-The CDC helps Americans understand the importance of knowing where drinking water comes from, how its been treated, and if its safe to drink.
+The CDC helps people understand the importance of knowing where drinking water comes from, how its been treated, and if its safe to drink.

 EGLE Office of the Clean Water Public Advocate - Clean Water Ambassador Initiative: The Clean Water Ambassador Initiative is a statewide effort designed to improve transparency and communication concerning water quality in Michigan.
 Clean Water Ambassadors play a vital role in ensuring that drinking water programs and resources are accessible and effective.
 Ambassadors provide their feedback and input by participating in webinars and in-person meetings as well as completing online surveys.

-Michigan Water Stewardship Program (MWSP): MWSP educates Michigan residents on how to identify and reduce risk of contamination in water.
+Michigan Water Stewardship Program (MWSP): The MWSP educates Michigan residents on how to identify and reduce risk of contamination in water.
 The program encourages people to take voluntary steps to protect Michigan's water quality, drinking water, and natural resources.

 The Private Well Class: The Private Well Class offers free online video lessons and webinar recordings to well owners.
 Class topics focus on common questions about private residential wells, caring for your well, septic systems, what real estate and environmental health professionals need to know about wells, and well water testing.
 The Private Well Class also provides a useful resource library and free newsletter.